Skip to content

 4. Routes all OVOS replies back to the originating satellite by reading context["destination"]

-The Message.reply() mechanism (from ovos-bus-client) swaps sourcedestination on every reply, so all downstream skill messages (speak, intent.handled, etc.) automatically carry the originating satellite's peer ID in destination. hivemind-core reads that field and routes each reply to the correct connection.
+Step 4 is the clever bit — how does a speak message that a skill emits seconds later know which satellite to go back to?
+The trick is Message.reply() (from ovos-bus-client).
+It swaps sourcedestination on every reply, so every downstream skill message — speak, intent.handled, and the rest — automatically carries the originating satellite's peer ID in destination. hivemind-core reads that field and routes each reply to the right connection.

 SHARED_BUS — passive monitoring